NU-CS-Software-Studio-Spring-25/project-dining-hall-tracker/README.md

 # README

 Heroku: https://dining-finder-app-2ddcb907b75f.herokuapp.com/
-This README would normally document whatever steps are necessary to get the application up and running.

-# TODO
-Things you may want to cover:

-- Make the asana
-- Add different dining halls
-- add more db entries
-- commmit more to github

 ## Team Members:
 - Jason Latz
 - Taeyoung Lee
 - Prashant Ghimire
 - Bella Fishman
-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

 ## Project Overview
 - Querying Compass Dining API